 For more information download COME-IN! newsletter

 The Archaeological Museum contains finds uncovered during excavations carried out at Italian and foreign sites.
-The list is broken down by geographical area and the sites whose inventory cards are currently on-line are indicated in bold.
+The list is broken down by geographical area and for some of the sites inventory cards are currently on-line.

 Udine City Sites